Thursday, 12 June 2014

 Another process we did at this stage was to add some structural reinforcement to our framing.
 Traditional framing focuses its strength vertically, working to resist gravity, but doesn't provide much resistance against shear (diagonal) stresses.
 The plywood for our exterior sheathing will provide significant shear strength to our structure, but we wanted to give it a bit more strength to resist the strains of transport.
 We used standard Plumber's Hanger (PH, essentially metal ribbon with holes every 1/2" or so) stretched across the framing in large Xs, avoiding the openings for windows, and nailing it to each stud or plate it overlapped.
 We did this on the exterior face of the framing, so as to not get in our way when we install wiring, insulation, etc. (Be sure to use flat-headed nails to attach the PH.
 If you use screws or other fasteners with a high profile head this will cause troubles down the road when you attach your exterior sheathing.)
 The more elements of your structure that any given length of plumber's hanger ties together, the better.
 We also nailed several small L-shaped pieces of PH around each corner to further tie our framing sections together.

-You can make your own skill saw guide by screwing a length of 2x4 on top of your sheet of ply. |
+by screwing a length of 2x4 on top of your sheet of ply.

 Our decision to have sloping walls meant that our plywood pieces were a bit more complicated than they would have been if our walls were all plumb (straight up and down).